+- Sec.
+46. RCW 69.50.500 and 2013 c 3 s 24 are each amended to read as follows: - (a) It is hereby made the duty of the ((state board of pharmacy)) commission, the department, the state liquor control board, and their officers, agents, inspectors and representatives, and all law enforcement officers within the state, and of all prosecuting attorneys, to enforce all provisions of this chapter, except those specifically delegated, and to cooperate with all agencies charged with the enforcement of the laws of ((the United States, of)) this state, the United States, and all other states, relating to controlled substances as defined in this chapter. - (b) Employees of the department of health, who are so designated by the ((board)) commission as enforcement officers, are declared to be peace officers and shall be vested with police powers to enforce the drug laws of this state, including this chapter. - (c) This section does not apply to cannabis-related offenses that are not also criminal offenses under the laws of Washington state. - Sec.
+47. RCW 69.50.504 and 2013 c 19 s 109 are each amended to read as follows: - (a) The commission shall cooperate with federal and other state agencies in discharging its responsibilities concerning traffic in controlled substances and in suppressing the abuse of controlled substances. - (b) This section does not apply to cannabis-related offenses that are not also criminal offenses under the laws of Washington state. - NEW SECTION.
 Sec.
-48. RCW 69.50.500 and 2013 c 3 s 24 (Initiative Measure No. 502) are each amended to read as follows:

-(((a))) (1) It is hereby made the duty of the ((state board of)) pharmacy quality assurance commission, the department, the state liquor control board, and their officers, agents, inspectors and representatives, and all law enforcement officers within the state, and of all proscuting attorneys, to enforce all provisions of this chapter, except those specifically delegated, and to cooperate with all agencies charged with the enforcement of the laws of ((the United States, of)) this state, the United States, and all other states, relating to controlled substances as defined in this chapter.

-(((b))) (2) Employees of the department of health, who are so designated by the board as enforcement officers, are declared to be peace officers and shall be vested with police powers to enforce the drug laws of this state, including this chapter.

-(3) This section does not apply to cannabis-related offenses that are not also criminal offenses under the laws of Washington state.

-Sec.
-49. RCW 69.50.504 and 2013 c 19 s 109 are each amended read as follows:

-(1) The commission shall cooperate with federal and other state agencies in discharging its responsibilities concerning traffic in controlled substances and in suppressing the abuse of controlled substances.

-(2) This section does not apply to cannabis-related offenses that are not also criminal offenses under the laws of Washington state.
+48. If any provision of this act or its application to any person or circumstance is held invalid, the remainder of the act or the application of the provision to other persons or circumstances is not affected.

 NEW SECTION.
 Sec.
-50. If any provision of this act or its application to any person or circumstance is held invalid, the remainder of the act or the application of the provision to other persons or circumstances is not affected.
+49. The attorney general must vigorously defend this act from all challenges by, yet not limited to, persons, officials, cities, counties, state, or federal governments by all legal means to the fullest extent possible.

 NEW SECTION.
 Sec.
-51. The attorney general must vigorously defend this act from all challenges by, yet not limited to, persons, officials, cities, counties, state, or federal governments by all legal means to the fullest extent possible.
+50. The following acts or parts of acts are each repealed:

+- (1) RCW 69.51A.043 (Failure to register-Affirmative defense) and 2011 c 181 s 402; - (2) RCW 69.51A.070 (Addition of medical conditions) and 2007 c 371 s 7 & 1999 c 2 s 9; and - (3) RCW 69.51A.200 (Evaluation) and 2011 c 181 s 1001.

-NEW SECTION.
+${ m \underline{NEW}}$ SECTION.
 Sec.
-52. The following acts or parts of acts are each repealed:

-(1) RCW 69.51A.043 (Failure to register--Affirmative defense) and 2011 c 181 s 402;

-(2) RCW 69.51A.070 (Addition of medical conditions) and 2007 c 371 s 7 & 1999 c 2 s 9; and

-(3) RCW 69.51A.200 (Evaluation) and 2011 c 181 s 1001.

-NEW SECTION.
-Sec.
-53. This act may be known and cited as the Ric Smith cannabis freedom reform act.
+51. This act may be known and cited as the Ric Smith cannabis freedom reform act.